-- 2. Academic Standards.
-Meet the following course work standards: - (a) overall GPA of 3.00 or higher. - (b) no more than 6 hours of "C". - (c) no more than six advisor-approved hours from traditional correspondence courses. - 3.
-Achieve a minimum score of "pass" on the Public Administration competency exam.
-With the approval of the graduate program advisor, a student who fails this exam may once, but only once, retake that exam. - 4.
+- Plan of Study.
+Each student must develop a plan of study with his/her program advisor and file it with the Jackson College of Graduate Studies by the end of the first semester of graduate work.
+The plan must be signed and dated by the student and the graduate program advisor before it can be considered official. - 2.
+Academic Standards.
+Meet the following course work standards: - (a) overall GPA of 3.00 or higher. - (b) no more than 6 hours of "C". - (c) no more than 6 advisor-approved hours of independent study courses. - 3.
+Core Competency Examination.
+Achieve a minimum score of "pass" on the Public Administration competency examination.
+Examinations will be established on a schedule determined by the graduate program advisor.
+Students may retake an examination only once and only upon approval of the graduate program advisor. - 4.
+Course Completion.
+Completion of 36 hours: 21 hours of core courses including 3 hours of capstone paper, 9 hours selected from guided electives and 6 hours of general electives. - 5.
 Final Requirements.
 Apply for graduation through the JCGS by advertised deadline.